 Early Notables of the Cowher family (pre 1700)

-More information is included under the topic Early Cowher Notables in all our PDF Extended History products and printed products wherever possible.
+Another 157 words (11 lines of text) are included under the topic Early Cowher Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cowher family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Cowher or a variant listed above: John and Joanne Coward who settled in Virginia in 1654; James Coward settled in Maryland in 1774; Thomas Coward settled in Baltimore Maryland in 1823..

 Contemporary Notables of the name Cowher (post 1700) +

 - William Laird "Bill" Cowher (b.
 1957), American former professional NFL football coach and player, head coach of the Steelers for their Super Bowl win in 2006, current studio analyst for The NFL Today

 - ^ Smith, Eldson Coles, New Dictionary of American Family Names New York, Harper & Row, 1956.
 Print

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.